LeeJBott/DataSnippets/README.md

 ## 2. The Scone Debate:
    Whilst studying, the Tutor asked the group "Which goes on first, the cream or the jam - or does it matter?"
    Personally, I prefer any as long as there are no raisins in it.
-   - The Data was tallied and entered into Jupyter Notebook with Matplotlib to visualise the data into a Bar Graph and a Pie Chart.
+   - The Class Data was tallied and entered into Jupyter Notebook with Matplotlib to visualise the data into a Bar Graph and a Pie Chart.